valory-xyz/open-autonomy/docs/guides/set_up.md

 !!! note
-    On raspberry-pi currently `Raspberry Pi OS (Legacy, 64-bit, Debian Bullseye)` is tested and supported
+    On raspberry-pi currently `Raspberry Pi OS (Legacy, 64-bit, Debian Bullseye)` is tested and supported, The base requirements are same as [above](#requirements).

 !!! tip
 	Although we will use these tools for demonstration purposes only, you might as well consider other local Kubernetes cluster options like [kind](https://kind.sigs.k8s.io/docs/user/quick-start/), or even additional tools like [Skaffold](https://skaffold.dev/) or [Helm](https://helm.sh/) to help you with your cluster deployments.